 All Child Development Center teachers implement Conscious Discipline.
-If a behavior problem continues, after Conscious Discipline techniques have been implemented, the classroom teacher will notify the Director, Assistant Director, Behavior Specialist, and Family Service Manager in order to assess the situation and create a plan of action.
+If a behavior problem continues, after Conscious Discipline techniques have been implemented, the classroom teacher will notify the Mental Health Manager who will observe and provide recommendations and support for the classroom.
+If serious behavior persists, the teacher will notify the Director, Assistant Director, Mental Health Manager, and Family

+Service Manager in order to assess the situation and create a collaborative plan of action to include parent, staff, Mental Health Consultants, and community resources.

-The Director, Assistant Director, Behavior Specialist, or Family Service will contact the parent and invite them to meet and discuss the behavior concerns.
-Parents will be notified of the concerns and information from the parents will be gathered regarding change at home, routine, etc. The Director, Assistant Director, Behavior Specialist, Family Service Manager, classroom teacher, and parent will then meet to develop a behavior plan for the child to follow at home and at school.
+The Director, Assistant Director, Mental Health Manager, or Family Service will contact the parent and invite them to meet and discuss the behavior concerns.
+Parents will be notified of the concerns and information from the parents will be gathered regarding change at home, routine, etc. The Director, Assistant Director, Behavior Specialist, Family Service Manager, classroom teacher, and parent will then meet to develop a Page | 36 behavior plan for the child to follow at home and at school.
 This behavior plan will be shared with parents, teachers and will be used daily.

 The child will also be offered services by a licensed therapist/counselor.
 If accepted, the mental health professional will observe the child in the classroom setting, meet with the parents, and make recommendations depending on the information gathered.
 The MH professional may recommend parenting classes, parent counseling, or play therapy for the child.
-When a child is receiving services from another agency or have ISFP or IEP services and resources will explored to support the child/family.
+When a child is receiving services from another agency or have ISFP or IEP services and resources will explore to support the child/family.